Abortion ruling prompts variety of reactions from states

 MARYLAND

-Political control: Maryland’s legislature is controlled by Democrats who expanded abortion access this year by ending a restriction that only physicians can provide them and requiring most insurance plans to cover abortion care without cost.
+Political control: Maryland’s Genderal Assembly is controlled by Democrats who expanded abortion access this year by ending a restriction that only physicians can provide them and requiring most insurance plans to cover abortion care without cost.
 The legislature overrode Republican Gov. Larry Hogan’s veto of the bill in April.

 Background: The right to abortion is protected in Maryland law.
 The state approved legislation in 1991 to protect abortion rights if the Supreme Court should ever restrict access.
 Voters approved the right in 1992 with 62% of the vote.
 Maryland law prohibits restrictions on abortion prior to viability.
 Maryland does not have a gestational limit.
 After viability, clinicians make the determination, based on clinical standard of care.